Amy Casey Cooks

 How do you store ratatouille?

 Place completely cooled ratatouille in an airtight container.
-These are my favorite meal prep containers.
-I use them at home and for my personal chef clients.
 Store in the refrigerator up to 4 days.
 Freeze for up to 2 months.

 A dish of ratatouille with polenta, fresh basil and parmesan.